Things to Do in Cork with Kids: 2-Day Family Guide

 Fitzgerald Park Playground

-Fitzgerald Park is one of Cork’s most visited attractions and given it was on the walk back to our rental car at the Cork City Gaol, we decided to swing by.
+Fitzgerald Park is one of Cork’s most visited attractions.
+Since it was on the walk back to our rental car at Cork City Gaol, we decided to swing by.

-image of two kids playing on grass at Fitzgerald Park in Cork Ireland
+The Brewer kids play on the grass at Fitzgerald Park in Cork Ireland.

 Next we walked to the western edge of the park where we found one of the nicest playgrounds we’ve found anywhere in the world.
-It’s very big and new with tons of super-fun structures for kids, such as a large castle and a half-sunken ship, in addition to the usual suspects – swings, slides, teeter-totters, climbing walls, etc. The ground is soft with a mixture of sand, recycled tires and wood chips.
+It’s a large playground with plenty of fun structures for kids, such as a large castle and a half-sunken ship, along with the usual playground favourites, including swings, slides, teeter-totters and climbing walls.
+The ground is soft with a mixture of sand, recycled tires and wood chips.

-The Fitzgerald Park playground is around a 20 minute walk from Central Cork or a 10-20 minute walk from the Cork City Gaol (depends on whether the Daly Bridge is repaired).
+The Fitzgerald Park playground is around a 20 minute walk from Central Cork or a 10 minute walk from the Cork City Gaol.
 Fitzgerald Park is a great place to take your kids after a day of Cork sightseeing.

 2 Day Cork Itinerary with Kids